The Xometry app works best with JavaScript enabled!

 The properties of silicone offer numerous benefits.
 Here are a few ways that both manufacturers and end-users can benefit from its unique characteristics:

-• Silicones have good dimensional stability.
-They maintain their strength and shape over a wide range of temperatures.
+• Silicones maintain dimensional stability, retaining strength and shape across a wide temperature range.

-• Silicones are chemically non-reactive in most environments.
-They do not degrade under exposure to moisture, fuels and oils, heat, cold, salt spray, or ultraviolet light.
+• Silicones are chemically non-reactive and resist degradation from moisture, fuels, oils, heat, cold, salt spray, and ultraviolet light.

 Chemical factories produce raw silicone materials.
 These facilities can process the required chemical precursors and catalysts in bulk, repeatedly, and precisely.

-In the factory, silica (usually from sand) is turned into silicon in a high-temperature reaction with carbon.
-Through a sequence of complex chemical reactions, the silicon is then combined with water and methanol to form basic silicone products packaged as liquids, gels, or sheets.
+In the factory, silica (usually from sand) is reduced to elemental silicon in a high-temperature reaction with carbon.
+The silicon is then reacted with methyl chloride to form intermediates such as dimethyldichlorosilane, which are hydrolyzed and polymerized to produce basic silicone products in the form of liquids, gels, or sheets.
 Component fabricators then apply the appropriate molding or other industrial processes to create final products for customers.

 Silicone, technically referred to as “polysiloxane,” consists of a chain of alternating silicon and oxygen atoms.
 Silicon atoms, like carbon atoms, have space for four covalent bonds with other atoms.
 Two of those spots are occupied by oxygen atoms, one on each side.
 The other two spots will bond with other molecular groups that are available.
 The general chemical formula for silicone is [R2SiO]n.
 “R” indicates whatever groups are attached to the silicon atoms.
-The most common, basic silicone has methyl groups (CH3) attached in the available slots, yielding an inorganic (since it is not carbon-based) polymeric structure.
-Technically, this is called polydimethylsiloxane.
+The most common silicone is polydimethylsiloxane (PDMS), in which methyl groups (CH3) are attached to the silicon atoms along the Si–O backbone.
+Its general formula is [–Si(CH3)2–O–]n.
+Although it contains organic groups, the backbone itself is inorganic (Si–O), giving it hybrid organic–inorganic polymer properties.
+Figure 1 shows the chemical structure of polydimethylsiloxane.

 poly(dimethyl)siloxane molecular structure